 Live Scripts produce graphic output in small windows on the right side of the Live editor window, where you can copy, pan and zoom and export to png files as usual using the mouse.
-You can also convert any Live Script graphic into a standard figure window by clicking its upper right corner; the standard figure window can then be exported to other graphic formats, expanded to full screen, printed, etc.
+You can also convert any Live Script graphic into a standard figure window (by clicking its upper right corner), which can then be exported to other graphic formats, expanded to full screen, printed, etc.

 Other examples of Live Scripts include the versatile data smoothing tool shown on page 58, a tool for differentiation (page 76), the self-deconvolution script shown above (page 123) and a peak detection tool (page 248).
 These Live scripts are surprisingly easy to create within the Matlab environment by modifying a conventional script and a peak fitting tool on page 435.
 See page 363 for more details about developing Matlab Live Scripts and Apps.
 See page 365 for a table listing of Live Script tools and their corresponding keypress-driven functions.